amihai/DHT/README.md

 * Updating the Buckets To Nodes Mapping on all the nodes after a modification.
 The Node Sync Process is done using Gossip strategy. <br />
 The Gossip Scheduler is configurable in the application.properties </br>
-On each execution, the Gossip Scheduler select a Random list of Gossip Members from the network. </br>
+On each execution, the Gossip Scheduler select a Random list of Gossip Members from the network.  <br />
 The Gossip Scheduler keep a history with last 1000 gossip already sent in order to avoid infinite loops of gossips. <br />
 Any modification on the Buckets from the current Node or on the Buckets To Nodes mapping is converted into a Gossip and send to the network </br>